rackerlabs/docs-ras-databases/docs/index.rst

 Rackspace Application Services for Databases
 =============================================

 This document provides a handbook for Rackspace Application Services (RAS) for databases.

+Use the following links to jump directly to information about the service.

 .. toctree::
    :hidden: